Welcome to the Wildlife Center!

 During your visit, stop by the Wildlife Center, home to rescued, non-releasable animals that serve as ambassadors for their species and bring awareness to the important roles they play in our ecosystem.

-At our center, you’ll see domesticated ducks and chickens along with a donkey, miniature horses, goats, turtles, a fox, vultures, owls, a hawk, alligators, a possum, a tortoise, and even a pig.
+At our center, you’ll see domesticated ducks and chickens along with a donkey, miniature horses, goats, turtles, a fox, vultures, owls, a hawk, alligators, and even a tortoise.
 The best way to learn about our residents is with a visit to the Wildlife Center, but if you can’t make it just yet, keep reading!
 To learn more about Todd the Red Fox, Fern the Great Horned Owl, Simon & Melvin the North American Raccoons, and Bart the Black Vulture, visit the Wildlife Center page.

 Oliver the Bard Owl